squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

         pages.
 You can use patterns to include or exclude pages.
 Exclusion is evaluated on top of inclusion, so if a page is matched by both, it will be excluded.

+        Note that you can define multiple items under the `configurations` setting, which allows to precisely control where instant previews are shown.

     2. Targets specify the pages _to_ which instant previews should be enabled.
         This is the recommended way to enable instant previews.